antoineboquet/greek-conversion/README.md

 supports every direction between the three formats, uses one canonical spelling per output format, normalizes output to NFC, and preserves unknown characters.
 Contextual nasal gamma is transliterated as `n` before gamma, kappa, xi, and chi by default.
-Canonical Greek output contracts an adjacent unmarked `πσ` sequence to `ψ`.
+Before sigma, canonical Greek output contracts adjacent unmarked labials (`π`, `β`, `φ`) to `ψ` and velars (`κ`, `γ`, `χ`) to `ξ`.
+Dental deletion is deliberately not inferred.
 Initial breathings are placed on the second vowel of a diphthong and rendered before the whole vowel group in transliteration; a diaeresis prevents this rule.
 The rare `ωυ` follows the same behavior, while an iota subscript prevents grouping with a following vowel.
 A misplaced initial breathing on the first half of a diphthong is normalized onto the second in Greek and Beta Code.
 Internal vowel groups never receive an implicit breathing.
 Initial transliterated vowels normally receive the canonical smooth breathing.
 Quantity signs (`ā`, `ĭ`, `ī`, `ŭ`, `ū`) are the exception: because they do not encode a breathing, they are rendered without an inferred one.
 The shared smooth mark is classified contextually as a breathing on an initial vowel group and as a coronis on an internal vowel.
 Greek and Beta Code preserve the coronis and the contracted crasis.
 Transliteration omits the coronis by default and therefore cannot reconstruct it.

 Final sigma recognizes Unicode spaces, line and paragraph separators, quotes, dashes, apostrophes, Greek punctuation, and zero-width space as word boundaries.